Dr. Jane Caffrey

 - Curriculum Vitae (CV)

-Dr. Jane M. Caffrey, a Professor in UWF’s Center for Environmental Diagnostics and Bioremediation (CEDB), has several research interests.
+Dr. Jane M. Caffrey, a Distinguished University Professor in UWF’s Center for Environmental Diagnostics and Bioremediation (CEDB), has several research interests.
 They include estuarine nutrient biogeochemistry and the cycling of oxygen, nitrogen and phosphorus – specifically, how bacteria alter these essential nutrients.
 She has worked on water quality issues and seagrass restoration with local NGOs and state agencies.
 EPA and the Electric Power Research institute funded a seven-year study with colleagues at Florida State University to determine the sources of mercury in rainwater, specifically the contribution of local emissions of mercury from coal-fired power plants.

 Her current research includes water quality and nitrogen cycling in sea grass beds to guide restoration efforts, effects of phosphorus spills on estuarine biogeochemistry and the impact of artificial reefs on primary production, nutrient cycling and fish production.
 Caffrey’s findings have been published in Nature, Estuaries and Coasts, Atmospheric Chemistry and Physics, Aquatic Microbial Ecology and other journals.